wjzijderveld/blog/source/_posts/2013-12-09-phpcr-query-object-model.md

 ---
 title: PHPCR: Query Object Model
-tags: [phpcr, jackalope, query, qom]
+tags: [phpcr-tutorial,phpcr, jackalope, query, qom]
 date: 2013-12-09 22:00
+related:
+  posts_tags: [phpcr-tutorial]
 ---
 This post is the third in a serie about PHPCR with Jackalope.
 In the [first post] we've setup our repository, in [the second] we talked about reading and writing from and to our repository.